The Derived Auslander--Iyama Correspondence II: Bimodule Calabi--Yau Structures: Introduction

-Another potential application is towards a representation-theoretic characterisation of the self-injective Jacobian algebras.
+Another potential application of our work is to a representation-theoretic characterisation of the Frobenius Jacobian algebras.
 Suppose that $\kk$ is an algebraically closed field of characteristic $0$.
 Let $Q$ be a finite quiver, and recall that a potential $W$ on $Q$ is the datum of a (possibly infinite) linear combination of cycles of length at least $2$ in $Q$.
 To the pair $(Q,W)$, Derksen, Weyman and Zelevinsky~\cite{DWZ08} associate the Jacobian algebra $J(Q,W)$.
-When $J(Q,W)$ is finite-dimensional, then it is also $1$-Iwanaga--Gorenstein, for $J(Q,W)$ can be realised as the endomorphism algebra of a $2$-cluster tilting object in a $2$-Calabi--Yau triangulated category~\cite{Ami09,KR07}.
-Moreover, $J(Q,W)$ is in self-injective (=$0$-Iwanaga--Gorenstein) if and only if it is the endomorphism algebra of a $2\ZZ$-cluster tilting object~\cite{HI11}.
-Consequently, self-injective Jacobian algebras are twisted $4$-periodic with respect to the Nakayama automorphism of the algebra, which moreover satisfies the conditions in \Cref{prop:graded-bimodule-iso-vs-pairing} with $d=2$ and $m=1$.
-In view of work by Keller and Liu~\cite{KL23a,KL23a} and \Cref{thm:CY-correspondence}, it is tempting to conjecture that these properties almost characterise this class of algebras, see also~\cite[Section~6.3]{JKM22} and the discussion below.
+When $J(Q,W)$ is finite-dimensional, it is also $1$-Iwanaga--Gorenstein, for $J(Q,W)$ can be realised as the endomorphism algebra of a $2$-cluster tilting object in a $2$-Calabi--Yau triangulated category~\cite{Ami09,KR07}.
+Moreover, $J(Q,W)$ is Frobenius (hence $0$-Iwanaga--Gorenstein) if and only if it is the endomorphism algebra of a $2\ZZ$-cluster tilting object~\cite{HI11}.
+Consequently, Frobenius Jacobian algebras are twisted $4$-periodic with respect to the Nakayama automorphism $\nu $ of the algebra, which moreover satisfies the conditions in \Cref{prop:graded-bimodule-iso-vs-pairing} with $d=2$ and $m=1$ with respect to a suitable choice of Frobenius pairing.
+Furthermore, as a consequence of \Cref{thm:CY-equivalence}, the vanishing condition

+also holds, where $\Lambda=J(Q,W)$ is the Jacobian algebra and $\eta$ is a suitable exact sequence of $\Lambda$-bimodules that witnesses the existence of a stable $\Lambda$-bimodule isomorphism $\Omega_{\Lambda^e}^4(\Lambda)\simeq\twBim{\Lambda}[\nu]$.
+In view of the work of Keller and Liu~\cite{KL23a,KL23b,KL23c} and \Cref{thm:CY-correspondence}, it is tempting to conjecture that these properties almost characterise this class of algebras, see also~\cite[Section~6.3]{JKM22} and \Cref{subsec:future_work}.